Kristina Keneally: Party renewal

 Keneally pushed to renew the Labor Party, with 23 members of the 50 caucus members retiring.
 Her push also included the resignation of the NSW Labor President, Bernie Riordan and retirements of Labor powerbrokers, Joe Tripodi and Eddie Obeid.

 Electricity privatisation

 On 14 December 2010 her government sold the first tranche of the partial privatisation of the state's electricity assets for $5.3 billion.
 Eight of the directors quit in protest over the sale of trading rights to the output of generators.
 After criticism of the privatisation, her Government abandoned the second stage of its electricity privatisation plan, as no companies bid.

 On 22 December 2010 NSW Governor Marie Bashir prorogued Parliament on Keneally's request.
 This act normally takes place later than December prior to elections.
 There were accusations that Keneally tried to halt the electricity inquiry, which later proceeded.

-In October 2011, the inquiry which the O'Farrell government set up reported to the NSW Liberal/National Government that the partial sale was "reasonable and appropriate".
+In October 2011 the inquiry which the O'Farrell government set up reported to the NSW Liberal/National Government that the partial sale was "reasonable and appropriate".

-Popularity

-When she became Premier, she was highly popular and was the most popular political leader at one stage, as the Galaxy poll showed in March 2010, her personal satisfaction was 53 per cent.
-However, her own personal popularity did not transfer to her party, which had been well behind the Coalition in opinion polling since 2008.

-Her popularity began to decline in August 2010, with her approval rating falling to 39 per cent.
-In October 2010, Newspoll reported that the Keneally government only had 23 per cent of the primary vote—the worst showing on record for a Labor government at the state level in Australia.
-The only lower result Newspoll had recorded at the time was in 1989, when the Queensland Nationals polled at 22 percent.
-This was a dramatic turnabout from the 2007 election; Labor would have been decimated had this figure been repeated at an election.

-In May 2010, junior minister Karyn Paluzzano was forced out of politics for using public money for her 2007 reelection campaign and lying about it.
-Keneally moved to have Paluzzano suspended from the Labor Party, and Paluzzano resigned soon afterward.
-It was not enough to prevent Paluzzano's once-safe seat of Penrith from being resoundingly lost to the Liberals at the ensuing by-election.
-Labor suffered a swing of over 26 points—the largest swing against a sitting government in New South Wales history.